 The spatial focus of the project is primarily, but not exclusively, directed at the regional level.
 However, since regions are neither spatially isolated nor fully homogenous, both the neighbouring regions as well as the (inter-)national level and the firm level are being included in the identification of resilience determinants.
 For this reason, the project is subdivided into a number of in-depth studies, in which the regional level is being linked either to the upper macro- or to the lower micro-level, depending on the specific question.

 The procedure allows for a hierarchically structured compilation of focal resilience determinants as well as for a thorough investigation of cross-level interactions that emerge between them.
-Likewise, it can be examined whether specific mechanisms that call for a differentiated economic policy strategy can be identified for specific types of regions, such as urban and rural areas.

 With regard to its empirical design, the project has a distinctly quantitative focus.
 Depending on the research question, network, time series and/or multilevel analyses, spatial econometric instruments and other regression techniques are applied.